-- I. If a health insurance plan is offered as a qualified health plan through the New Mexico health insurance exchange, the insurer offering the qualified health plan shall also offer that plan through the health insurance exchange as a plan that restricts enrollment to individuals who, as of the beginning of a plan year, have not attained the age of twenty-one years. - J. The superintendent shall adopt rules: - (1) to define terms used regarding forms, rates, reviews and blocks of business that an insurer or health care plan submits in filing matters; - (2) to govern any additional filing requirements the superintendent deems appropriate; - (3) to provide notice of hearings and the grounds on which the hearings have been requested; - (4) to meet criteria for review in accordance with federal law; and - (5) that the superintendent deems appropriate to carry out the provisions of Chapter 59A, Article 18 NMSA 1978. - K. Except as provided by state or federal rule or law, nothing in this section shall be construed to prohibit a health insurance carrier from appropriately using reasonable health care cost management techniques. - L. As used in this section, "excepted benefits" means benefits furnished pursuant to the following: - (1) coverage-only accident or disability income insurance; - (2) coverage issued as a supplement to liability insurance; - (3) liability insurance; - (4) workers' compensation or similar

-1 insurance;

-2 (5) automobile medical payment insurance;

-3 (6) credit-only insurance;

-4 (7) coverage for on-site medical clinics;

-5 (8) other similar insurance coverage

-6 specified in regulations under which benefits for medical

-7 care are secondary or incidental to other benefits;

-8 (9) the following benefits if offered

-9 separately:

-10 (a) limited scope dental or vision

-11 benefits;

-12 (b) benefits for long-term care,

-13 nursing home care, home health care, community-based care or

-14 any combination of those benefits; and

-15 (c) other similar limited benefits

-16 specified in regulations;

-17 (10) the following benefits, offered as

-18 independent noncoordinated benefits:

-19 (a) coverage only for a specified

-20 disease or illness; or

-21 (b) hospital indemnity or other fixed

-22 indemnity insurance; and

-23 (11) the following benefits if offered as a

-24 separate insurance policy:

-25 (a) medicare supplemental health

-insurance as defined pursuant to Section 1882(g)(1) of the

-federal Social Security Act; and

-(b) coverage supplemental to the

-coverage provided pursuant to Chapter 55 of Title 10 USCA and

-similar supplemental coverage provided to coverage pursuant

-to a group health plan."

-Chapter 329, Section 1, as amended by Section 1 of this act) is repealed and a new Section 24-5-1 NMSA 1978 is enacted to read:
+- I. If a health insurance plan is offered as a qualified health plan through the New Mexico health insurance exchange, the insurer offering the qualified health plan shall also offer that plan through the health insurance exchange as a plan that restricts enrollment to individuals who, as of the beginning of a plan year, have not attained the age of twenty-one years. - J. The superintendent shall adopt rules: - (1) to define terms used regarding forms, rates, reviews and blocks of business that an insurer or health care plan submits in filing matters; - (2) to govern any additional filing requirements the superintendent deems appropriate;

+1 (3) to provide notice of hearings and the

+2 grounds on which the hearings have been requested;

+3 (4) to meet criteria for review in accordance

+4 with federal law; and

+5 (5) that the superintendent deems appropriate

+6 to carry out the provisions of Chapter 59A, Article 18 NMSA

+7 1978.

+8 K. Except as provided by state or federal rule or

+9 law, nothing in this section shall be construed to prohibit a

+10 health insurance carrier from appropriately using reasonable

+11 health care cost management techniques.

+12 L. As used in this section, "excepted benefits"

+13 means benefits furnished pursuant to the following:

+14 (l) coverage-only accident or disability

+15 income insurance;

+16 (2) coverage issued as a supplement to

+17 liability insurance;

+18 (3) liability insurance;

+19 (4) workers' compensation or similar

+20 insurance;

+21 (5) automobile medical payment insurance;

+22 (6) credit-only insurance;

+23 (7) coverage for on-site medical clinics;

+24 (8) other similar insurance coverage specified

+25 in regulations under which benefits for medical care are

+232474 284

+1 secondary or incidental to other benefits;

+2 (9) the following benefits if offered

+3 separately:

+4 (a) limited scope dental or vision

+5 benefits;

+6 (b) benefits for long-term care, nursing

+7 home care, home health care, community-based care or any

+8 combination of those benefits; and

+9 (c) other similar limited benefits

+10 specified in regulations;

+11 (10) the following benefits, offered as

+12 independent noncoordinated benefits:

+13 (a) coverage only for a specified

+14 disease or illness; or

+15 (b) hospital indemnity or other fixed

+16 indemnity insurance; and

+17 (11) the following benefits if offered as a

+18 separate insurance policy:

+19 (a) medicare supplemental health

+20 insurance as defined pursuant to Section 1882(g)(1) of the

+21 federal Social Security Act; and

+22 (b) coverage supplemental to the

+23 coverage provided pursuant to Chapter 55 of Title 10 USCA and

+24 similar supplemental coverage provided to coverage pursuant to

+25 a group health plan."

+SECTION 8.
+Section 24-5-1 NMSA 1978 (being Laws 1959, Chapter 329, Section 1, as amended by Section 1 of this act) is repealed and a new Section 24-5-1 NMSA 1978 is enacted to read:

 "24-5-1.
-IMMUNIZATION REGULATIONS.--The public health division of the department of health shall, after consultation with the public education department, promulgate rules governing the immunization against diseases deemed to be dangerous to the public health, to be required of children attending public, private, home or parochial schools in the state.
+[NEW MATERIAL] IMMUNIZATION REGULATIONS.--The public health division of the department of health shall, after consultation with the public education department, promulgate rules governing the immunization against diseases deemed to be dangerous to the public health, to be required of children attending public, private, home or parochial schools in the state.
 The immunizations required and the manner and frequency of their administration shall conform to recommendations of the advisory committee on immunization practices of the United States department of health and human services and the American academy of pediatrics.
 The public health division shall supervise and secure the enforcement of the required immunization program."